 Use of the James Reserve, like any wild and natural area, may involve some risks.
 The Regents of the University of California will not accept any liability for accidents which might occur on or near the University property.
 Your use of the James Reserve is done strictly at your own risk!
 You can avoid potential problems by being aware of the following possible risks.

-Rattlesnakes are common and rarely rattle so please be alert.
+Rattlesnakes are common and rarely rattle, so please be alert.
 They will bite you if you step on them.
-In case of rattlesnake bite remain calm, and find someone who can drive a vehicle.
-Do not attempt first aid such as snakebite kits, constriction tourniquets, or ice pack.
-The latest information we have claims that doing nothing other than getting to a hospital is the best treatment.
+In case of a rattlesnake bite, remain calm and find someone who can drive a vehicle to take you to medical care.
+Do not attempt to apply first aid methods such as snakebite kits, constriction tourniquets, or ice packs.
+The latest research indicates that doing nothing other than getting to a hospital is the best treatment.
 Do not kill a snake even if it bites you.
 The hospital does not need the animal in order to administer anti-venom or other treatments

-Mountain Lions are common in this mountain range.
-If you encounter a cat, and it is not acting aggressive, merely leave it alone.
-If it is acting aggressive, make sure you stand up straight, continue staring it in the eyes, and make lots of noise.
+Mountain lions are common in the area.
+If you encounter a cat, and it is not acting aggressive, leave it alone.
+If it is acting aggressive, stand up straight, hold up your arms to look bigger, continue staring it in the eyes, and make lots of noise.
 Do not run or crouch.
-If injured by any wildlife, make sure that you can identify what it was and inform the appropriate medical personnel.
+If injured by any wildlife, make sure that you can identify what it was and inform appropriate medical personnel.

 If you smell or see smoke while working outdoors, please return to the Reserve and report it to a Reserve staff member, or call 911 and report it to the authorities.

-Swimming in Lake Fulmor is done strictly at your own risk.
-There are no lifeguards, and there may be broken glass and fishing lines under water.
+Swimming in Lake Fulmor is strictly at your own risk.
+There are no lifeguards, and there may be broken glass and fishing lines under the water.

 Do not handle rodents, they may carry bubonic plague.
-Exposure to rodent saliva, urine, blood or feces may lead to potential infection from Hanta virus.
-Ticks in this mountain range are known to carry Lyme disease.
+Exposure to rodent saliva, urine, blood or feces may lead to potential infection from Hantavirus.
+Ticks in the San Jacinto Mountains are known to carry Lyme disease.